heristop/heristop.github.io/docs/gardener-ai.md

 | Boards with no tested winning strategy | 1 | 1 |
 | First-round wins or simulation loops | 0 | 0 |

-The final audit refuses promotion.
-All three players lose on `audit/quiet/61` with both versions, exposing a pre-existing gap in the sampled balance; this does not prove the board unwinnable.
-The new version also loses 0.0600 fitness on that set, mostly because another nearest-goal win moves further from the difficulty target.
+This historical audit refused promotion.
+All three players reported losses on `audit/quiet/61` with both versions.
+That apparent robustness regression was later traced to the players ignoring the frog bonus, not to an impossible garden.
+The new version also lost 0.0600 fitness on that set, mostly because another nearest-goal win moves further from the difficulty target.
 Across all sets, walking falls by about 0.2%, average bend cost is unchanged, and winning games still average 3.71 rounds.
 These are targeted planning corrections, not evidence of a broad difficulty or naturalness improvement.
 The numeric profile stays unchanged.

+## Frog-rescue correction

+On `audit/quiet/61`, the economical and lookahead bots reached `(9, 3)` with four stones collected and no paving supply.
+The last stone at `(9, 2)` cost one, so the bots stopped.
+The game remained in the player phase because the frog at `(11, 9)` was still reachable.
+A 13-step free walk to `(10, 9)` rescues it and grants two stones.
+Replaying that detour, collecting the last stone and returning to the shrine completes the unchanged game in 73 steps and three refills.

+The simulator now considers this legal detour before declaring a strategy blocked, retains the rescue destination between steps, and obtains all rewards through the production reducer.
+Both strategies have end-to-end regression tests.
+No garden tile, gardener decision, reward amount or difficulty threshold was changed for this fix.
+The corrected comparison reruns all policies with the same updated players.

 ## Verification